Executive Vice President and General Manager

 Following a career in which he established himself as the greatest player in Hurricanes franchise history, Francis re-joined the organization in November 2006 as the team’s director of player development.
 He was promoted to assistant general manager on Oct.
 4, 2007, but returned to the team’s locker room on Dec.
-3, 2008, when he joined new Head Coach Paul Maurice behind the bench as associate head coach.
+3, 2008, when he joined Paul Maurice behind the bench as associate head coach.
 While serving as a coach, Francis maintained a voice in the Hurricanes’ front office decision-making, serving as the team’s director of player personnel.
 He returned to the front office full-time in June 2011, accepting the role of director of hockey operations.

 The Hartford Whalers drafted Francis in the first round, fourth overall, in the 1981 NHL Entry Draft.
 Francis played with the Whalers for 10 seasons before joining Pittsburgh at the trading deadline of the 1990-91 season.
 He spent seven full seasons with the Penguins before rejoining the organization that drafted him, when the relocated Carolina Hurricanes signed him as a free agent on July 13, 1998.
-In 16 seasons with the Hartford/Carolina franchise, Francis played in 1,186 games, scoring 382 goals and earning 793 assists for 1,175 points -- all of which are franchise records.
+In 16 seasons with the Hartford/Carolina franchise, Francis played in 1,186 games, scoring 382 goals and earning 793 assists for 1,175 points – all of which are franchise records.
 The Hurricanes officially retired Francis’ No. 10 jersey to the arena’s rafters on Jan.
 28, 2006, and on Nov.
 12, 2007, Francis was inducted into the Hockey Hall of Fame.

 During his playing career, Francis played in four NHL All-Star games, and he won the Lady Byng Trophy (sportsmanship and gentlemanly conduct) three times (1995, 1998, 2002), the Frank J. Selke Trophy (best defensive forward) once (1995) and the King Clancy Memorial Trophy (leadership/humanitarian/community work) once (2002).
 He also won the Alka-Seltzer Plus Award in 1995, when he led the NHL in plus/minus, and was a key member of the Penguins’ Stanley Cup-winning teams in 1991 and 1992.
 The impact Francis had for the sport of hockey in North Carolina was further recognized on May 2, 2013, when he became the first hockey player inducted into the North Carolina Sports Hall of Fame.